StuG IV Early German Self-Propelled Assault Gun Dragon 1/35

 I completed the assembly.
-Vehicle height is low and good looking.
+Vehicle height is low and good-looking.

 This tank has many OVM (on-vehicle material) as 2 spare caterpillar belts on the front armor, 6 tracks on the right side, some tracks on the rear, spare road wheels are loaded on the left side.
-Many materials are eye appeal of this tank.
+Many materials are the eye appeal of this tank.

-Now that I’ve taken nice work (maybe) to Zimmerit coating by manual, I dismount both side Schurzen (side armor) for Zimmerit show up.
+Now that I’ve taken nice work (maybe) to Zimmerit coating by manual, I dismount both side Schurzen (side armor) for Zimmerit to show up.

-This kit has not so many photo-etched parts and easy assembly, compared to Tamiya kit, of course, it’s more difficult.
+This kit has not so many photo-etched parts and easy assembly, compared to the Tamiya kit, of course, it’s more difficult.

 This kit is requested to assemble a couple of modules first and finish up assembling later (at the first side fender and attached OVM assemble, later middle and rear upper tank module, the last whole assemble including gun and gun mount).
-In the last process, I need to adjust all joint.
+In the last process, I need to adjust all joints.
 It’s important to check the trial assemble.
 While coating putty and adjust assemble is a little difficult.

 I attached Dragon’s figure.
-I need to adjust both legs angles for setting up on the side of this tank.
+I need to adjust both leg’s angles for setting up on the side of this tank.

 This is the ideal position.
 Hard to make him sit both side legs in the tank fighting compartment.

 Dark green camouflage pattern.
 I like 2 color camouflage like this, but it’s the same as the latest finished-up Panter.
 So I decided on standard 3 color patterns.